backstage/backstage/docs/overview/adopting.md

 ![pop](../assets/pop.png)

-While anyone at your company can contribute to the platform, the vast majority of work will be done by teams that also has internal engineers as their customers.
+While anyone at your company can contribute to the platform, the vast majority of work will be done by teams that also have internal engineers as their customers.
 The central team should treat these _contributing teams_ as customers of the platform as well.